 - 3.7 In recent months Directors Board has been considering how to reshape services given the forecast financial position.
 This has been particularly challenging due to the scale of savings already achieved and the continuing growth of pressures on services, mainly due to the demographic changes as set out above.
 As part of this process during January and February all staff were invited to put forward their suggestions.
 Over 400 were received and have been considered by Directors Board, directorate management teams and at the executive boards, feeding into the proposals put forward to Members as part of this report. - 3.8 Directorates have been able to identify both efficiency savings and more significant or innovative ideas as to where reductions in budgets can be made.
 Where possible alternative service delivery options have been considered to prevent considerable reductions in the level of service.
-Inevitably though there are some proposals where significant services would reduce or stop.
+Inevitably though there are some proposals where significant services would reduce or stop. - 3.9 Initial savings ideas involving changes to services were shared with Cabinet members as part of Strategy Week in June 2014 in order to provide a policy steer.
+Cabinet agreed a number of the proposals in July 2014 for further development and public consultation including consideration by the relevant

-- 3.9 Initial savings ideas involving changes to services were shared with Cabinet members as part of Strategy Week in June 2014 in order to provide a policy steer.
-Cabinet agreed a number of the proposals in July 2014 for further development and public consultation including consideration by the relevant Overview and Scrutiny committees.
-These include some ideas that are particularly challenging, innovative and financially significant. - 3.10 Appendix 1 sets out the savings proposals for Planning & Transportation and Regeneration. - 3.11 Appendix 1, Section 1 sets out the savings proposals for further consideration by this committee.
-Appendices 2a-c set out the initial business cases for these savings proposals. - 3.12 Appendix 1, Section 2 has been included for information only, as these have already been endorsed by Cabinet on 2 July 2014. - 3.13 In relation to the proposals around investment in highways, there is a detailed report going to Cabinet in August.
-This will come back to the next meeting of Overview & Scrutiny, subject to Cabinet agreement. - 3.14 This committee is asked to consider the savings proposals for Planning & Transportation and Regeneration in Appendix 1 Section 1 and detailed in Appendices 2a-c, and comment on them as part of the consultation process and to inform further development and decision making.
+- Overview and Scrutiny committees.
+These include some ideas that are particularly challenging, innovative and financially significant. - 3.10 Appendix 1 sets out the savings proposals for Environment and Public Protection. - 3.11 Appendix 1, Section 1 sets out the savings proposals for further consideration by this committee.
+Appendices 2a-i set out the initial business cases for these savings proposals. - 3.12 Appendix 1, Section 2 has been included for information only, as these have already been endorsed by Cabinet on 2 July 2014. - 3.13 This committee is asked to consider the savings proposals for Environment and Public Protection in Appendix 1 Section 1 and detailed in Appendices 2a-i, and comment on them as part of the consultation process and to inform further development and decision making.